ifeeney/On-Device-DL/README.md

 - `Evaluate_models.ipynb` is used to load model history and visualize/benchmark the performance
   - bella_model.h5 is saved after the training is complete
   - pruned_and_quantized.tflite is then created with a signature specified to enable use in the tflite runtime
+  -
+## Files used: On-Device
+- `test_tflite.py` is used to test the accuracy of the tensorflow lite model on Jester test data
+- `single_gesture_classifier.py` is used to collect a 3 single second gesture and then perform classification
-- `Test_tflite.py` can then be run on a Raspberry Pi to perform gesture classification
+- `real_time_classifier.py` is used to perform continuous gesture classification in real-time

 ## Demo Videos
 Performing asynchronous gesture classification, using the file 'Test_tflite.py':